“So. Do you wear sunscreen?” my second dermatologist asked during our first appointment, some 15 years ago.

 Around the world there is different terminology for UVA protection in sunscreens.
 The SPF number denotes UVB protection.
 UVA protection on sunscreens is noted thus:

 The European PPD is the most accurate of these nomenclatures.
 If you would like to learn more about the meaning of these terms, read this straightforward post on Soko Glam’s Klog.

 According to this screenshot from the 2006 report, various combinations of the European mexoryl sun filters are more UVA protective than mineral SPFs containing zinc!
 Keep in mind that SPF numbers refer to UVB protection, and obviously the UVA protection is the UVA-PF column:

 As you can see, Sunscreen E is the winner.
 It offers the highest UVA protection relative to its UVB SPF number.
 It is understandable how confusing this is.
-When you put on your SPF 50, don’t you assume you are evenly protected for say five hours against both UVB + UVA?
+When you put on your Broad Spectrum SPF 50, don’t you assume you are evenly protected for say, five hours, against both UVB + UVA?